anandu06dev/ng4StarterKit/README.md

 **» Why CQRS in the frontend?**<br/>

 With traditional CRUD-based web applications, conform to the REST architectural style, we may fall into the situation where we have to stitch together multiple resources to build a complex view model.
 Often RESTful APIs are very strict resource-oriented.
 In addition to this, the database table schema matches the resource schema.
-Even in the case of advanced Web APIs (UC or UX-driven) it is very likely to happen that we must create and stitch together view models on the client side.
-Developers often apply this kind of logic directly into the UI controllers to elaborate view models, which, in the end, leads to fat controllers and other drawbacks.
-By working with view model repository interfaces we create a meaningful layer, where we accommodate the needs of the view and only resolve dependencies that are necessary such as i18n translation or date formatter services.
+Even in the case of advanced Web APIs (UC or UX-driven) it is very likely to happen that we must create and stitch together complex models on the client side.
+Frontend developrs very often write this kind of logic into the UI controller to elaborate view models, which, in the end, leads to fat controllers.
+By working with view model repository interfaces we create a meaningful layer, where we accommodate the needs of the view and only resolve dependencies that are necessary for the presentation layer such as i18n translation or date formatter services.

-**If the Web API layer does not provide an interface that matches the view models, we must prepare the client through additional abstraction layers.**.

 ![alt text](https://raw.githubusercontent.com/bilgino/ng4StarterKit/master/src/assets/images/Up_Down_Flow.PNG)